Zoë (robot): Specifications

-Zoë carries a 3.5m2 Solar Panel with a maximum power generation of 1600W which allows it to move, activate computers and sensors, and charges the batteries.
+Zoë carries a 3.5 m2 Solar Panel with a maximum power generation of 1600 W which allows it to move, activate computers and sensors, and charges the batteries.

 Tools and Sensors

 Zoë carries a one-meter long drill on its back.
 The drill will collect soil samples underground which will then be analyzed by other tools on board.
 This drill is able to collect soil samples underground with a maximum depth of 80 cm below surface.
 Zoë carries the Mars Microbeam Raman Spectrometer which is able to identify specific types of minerals in the subsurface.
 Other instruments include the Bio IV Fluorescence Imager which indicates the amount of natural fluorescence in soil and rocks, and detects chlorophyll-based-life; a sample carousel, which is used to store samples and used to deliver drill shavings to other instruments on-board; a colored-panoramic imager on a tilt unit, which captures high-resolution photographs up to 1mm/pixel resolution; a visible/near infrared Spectrometer, which transforms spectra to visible and near-infrared wavelengths; and includes environmental sensors which are able to detect weather conditions such as the temperature, humidity, wetness, and wind.